 Another reply generalized the idea: the deeper lesson is not “it must literally be files.”
 The deeper lesson is that agents need a durable persistence layer.
 Stop trying to one-shot everything in memory.

-Another person pointed out that the operating system already comes with much better APIs and tooling around the file system than most of us could hack together with a few ad hoc web APIs.
+Another person pointed out that the operating system already comes with better APIs and tooling around the file system than most people could hack together with a few ad hoc web APIs.
 Search, diff, versioning, file watching, sharing — the wheels already exist.

-This is one of my favorite kinds of tech thread: not the “behold, I have invented a new universe” kind, but the “someone finally said the obvious thing clearly enough that everyone else can nod in relief” kind.
+This is my favorite kind of tech thread: not the “behold, I have invented a new universe” kind, but the “someone finally said the obvious thing clearly enough that everyone else can nod in relief” kind.
 The replies are not arguing.
-They are basically lining up to say, “Yep.
-Been doing this too.”
+They are lining up to say “yep, been doing this too.”
+That pattern usually means the consensus was already there — it just needed someone to name it.

 The real lesson is bigger than files